 Maximum Contaminant Level Goal (MCLG) - The level of contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+MCLGs allow for a pCi/I - Picocuries per liter is a measure of radioactivity in water.
+A picocurie is 10-12 curies and is the quantity of radioactive material producing 2.22 nuclear transformations per minute ppm - Parts per million.
+Equivalent to milligrams per liter (mg/l).